SimonDarksideJ/monogame.github.io/content/articles/monogame/howto/graphics/HowTo_Animate_Sprite.md

 ---
-_title:Animating a Sprite
+title: Animating a Sprite
-_description: How to animate a sprite using a custom class!
+description: Demonstrates how to animate a sprite from a texture using a custom class.
 ---

 # Animating a Sprite

 Demonstrates how to animate a sprite from a texture using a custom class.